 Curved Texts are places where customers can type their own custom text along a curve.
 The curved text sets the path and boundaries where text can be typed, and is represented on the canvas by a circle or ellipse with the text on it.
 You can format curved texts in many ways to give customers further options.

-- Transform the curved text
+- Add curved text to your design

-- Format the curved text
+- Move, resize, and transform the text

-- Color the curved text
+- Style and format the text

 To add a curved text